Ejcriver/BlackJackBrawl/Checklist.md

 ## ✅ Core Project Requirements (Multiplayer Features)

+- [x] Fix issue with ACES

 - [x] Connect two instances of the game using **Unity Multiplayer Center**.
 - [x] Load a scene via the network (host-client setup).
 - [x] Spawn and control a **player prefab** when the scene loads.
 - [x] Create **multiple random spawn locations** for players.
 - [x] Move the **local player** independently (no interference with others).
 - [x] Sync a **camera** to follow the local player.
-- [ ] Implement a "shooting" or **spawning behavior** (e.g., spawning cards or chips on action).
+- [x] Implement a "shooting" or **spawning behavior** (e.g., spawning cards or chips on action).
-    - [ ] Design the object to be spawned (card/chip prefab)
+    - [x] Design the object to be spawned (card/chip prefab)
-    - [ ] Implement local spawn logic on player action (e.g., button press)
+    - [x] Implement local spawn logic on player action (e.g., button press)
-    - [ ] Network the spawn event so all players see the object
+    - [x] Network the spawn event so all players see the object
-    - [ ] Add visual and audio feedback for spawning
+    - [x] Add visual and audio feedback for spawning
-    - [ ] Despawn or clean up objects as needed
+    - [x] Despawn or clean up objects as needed
 - [ ] Objects that **perform actions** based on **networked variables** (e.g., chip count, hand value, etc.).
     - [ ] Identify which variables should drive object behavior
     - [ ] Implement logic for objects to react to variable changes (e.g., chips update when hand value changes)